agilogy/agilogy-blog/_posts/2023-03-17-writing-a-simple-jdb-library-in-java.md

 }
 ```

 So, one nice thing of our abstraction is that you can create a mehod for each typical use case.
-One your users will use by simply providing lambdas for the parts they are interested in.
+Once your users will use by simply providing lambdas for the parts they are interested in.
 It reminds me of the template pattern, if you want.
 But it is simpler with lambdas.

 ## Recap